NPTP/NPTP.github.io/README.md

 ### Nav bar

-- Make a globally-used js script which prepends the navbar in all pages so we have the navbar defined in a centralized way
+- Make a globally-used js script which prepends the navbar html in all pages so we have the navbar defined in a centralized way
 - Changed the fix sizing to vh/vw sizes

 ### Portofolio page